Veebug/3-Par-Kenya/README.md

-## Welcome to GitHub Pages
+## Welcome to 3par

-You can use the [editor on GitHub](https://github.com/Veebug/Website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can easily purchase all your IT goods and services

 ### Markdown